sap1ens/scala-akka-workshop/README.md

 Let's build a [job queue](https://en.wikipedia.org/wiki/Job_queue)!

-In our case we're going to have `JobExecutor` actor that accepts incoming job requests from other actors and run them using pool of `JobWorker` actors.
+In our case we're going to have `JobExecutor` actor that accepts incoming job requests and executes them using pool of `JobWorker` actors.
 If one of the `JobWorker` actors fails `JobExecutor` should restart failed job.

 A job itself can be anything (read or write a file, calculate something, etc.), but I suggest to download a file from specified URL and save it to local disk with provided path.
 Ideally we should introduce a small percent of failures, so we can see restarts as well.